mathesar-foundation/mathesar-wiki/projects/sql-ddl-operations.md

 ## Problem

 Data Definition Language (DDL) operations are those that manipulate the actual data model on the database.
 Some relevant SQL words are `CREATE`, `ALTER`, and `DROP`.
 These operations require knowledge of the database to do their work.
-I.e., a function must know the name of a table to `ALTER` it.
+E.g., a function must know the name of a table to `ALTER` it.
 Our current architecture requires reflecting the state of the database into memory in Python, then manipulating that state's representation in Python, then stamping that representation back down onto the database.

 Our current setup for this is:
 - Inefficient (reflection is slow)
 - Complicated (hard to maintain)
 - Prone to bugs (managing state in Python memory is constantly tripping us up)

+All of these problems are related to the fact that we're building the SQL queries to run DQL operations in Python.

 ## Solution